-Debbie B. Riley, LCMFT, C.A.S.E.’s Co-founder and Chief Executive Officer, earned her Master’s degree in Marriage and Family Therapy and her Bachelor’s Degree in Family Studies from the University of Maryland.
+Debbie B. Riley, LCMFT, is C.A.S.E.’s Co-founder and Chief Executive Officer.
+Debbie also serves clients via telehealth throughout the state of Maryland.
+She earned her Master’s degree in Marriage and Family Therapy and her Bachelor’s Degree in Family Studies from the University of Maryland.
 Since C.A.S.E.’s inception in 1998, Debbie has grown the organization into a national and international mental health resource for foster and adoptive families as well as for the professionals who support them.

 Among her many professional accomplishments is her co-authoring of the book, Beneath the Mask: Understanding Adopted Teens.